e-n-f/piano-diary/README.md

 * Gymnopedies, Gnossiennes, and other works for piano
 * Forty French hits of our times.
 * Opera at the piano : 74 selections from 44 operas, transcribed for interme

+## 2016-07-01

+* 9 loose sheets
+* 156 loose sheets
+* 1 Beethoven's 5th symphony
+* 19 Sesame Street Songbook #1
+* 45 45 Hits of Our Time from Italy
+* 24 Leeds Juke Box Parade
+* 22 loose sheets
+* 8 Guys and Dolls Vocal Selections
+* 40 40 French Hits Of Our Time
+* 34 34 Hit Parade Extras: Broadway Shows
+* 61 100 Greatest Hits of the 60s and 70s (through p.195)
+* 10 Mozart: his greatest piano solos (p.57)
+* 40 The Baroque Period (p.78)

+So 658 songs played in June!

+Oh, plus a few runs through whatever in Hamilton is somewhat playable.
+Mostly You'll Be Back.

 ## 2016-07-06